 If the application for rehearing is granted, the original court order against the debtor is no longer in effect and the creditor’s claim must be heard again.
 The rehearing can go ahead immediately or it can be adjourned to a later date.
 A request for an adjournment to give you time to prepare your case or to get more information will almost certainly be granted.
 In fact, most hearings are adjourned.

 If you are granted a rehearing and an adjournment, legal costs may be significant.
-Even if you are ultimately successful in your defence you may still have to pay some or all of these costs.
-If you seek a rehearing it is important that you have a realistic defence.
+Even if you are successful in your defence you may have to pay some or all of these costs.